Madelyne Pryor: Red Queen

-Soon after, Nate Grey is accompanied again by Madelyne alive and well.
-She ends up revealing herself as the Red Queen, a Jean Grey from Earth-9575, an alternate reality where she becomes a creature of violence and unquenchable desire.
-She seems to have taken advantage of Madelyne's fragile state and replaced her in order to worm her way into Nate's head.
-She also claims to be the one who had influenced Nate into latching into Madelyne's psychic energy remnants and give it form, but she is eventually killed when Nate creates a sun around her that burns her to death.
-The exact details of how she had replaced Madelyne are left unrevealed, but since it is shown that the Red Queen could absorb the life forces of others to enhance her own power, she may have easily absorbed Madelyne's psionic body, or at least severed her consciousness’ connection to it.
-Cyclops and Cable would eventually encounter Madelyne within the telepathic astral plane, where she describes herself as now only a "ghost" and unable to return to the physical world.
+Soon after, Nate is accompanied again by Madelyne alive and well, but she is actually the Red Queen, a version of Jean Grey from the alternate reality Earth-9575, who seems to have taken advantage of Madelyne's weakened state and replaced her in order to manipulate Nate.
+The exact details of how she had replaced Madelyne are left unrevealed.
+Pryor is later found trapped within the astral plane, unable to leave.

-Some years later, the X-Men investigate an anti-mutant group calling itself the "Hellfire Cult", being led by Empath.
-Empath is secretly being controlled and taking orders from a mysterious woman also calling herself the "Red Queen", who is particularly interested in learning about Cyclops' new lover Emma Frost.
-(Scott and Jean's marriage had fallen apart, and she died during a mission soon afterward.)
+Some years later the X-Men investigate an anti-mutant group called the "Hellfire Cult", led by Empath who is secretly being controlled and taking orders from a mysterious woman using the name Red Queen, who is particularly interested in learning about Scott’s current paramour, Emma Frost.
 The X-Men take down the Cult and capture Empath, but the Red Queen slips away unseen.
 She then psionically impersonates Frost and has virtual sex with Scott, without him realizing the deception.
-Afterward, the Red Queen travels to Madripoor where she recruits Chimera into a new group called the "Sisterhood of Mutants" and reveals herself to be Madelyne Pryor, returned to the living somehow.
+Afterward the Red Queen travels to Madripoor where she recruits Chimera into a new group called the "Sisterhood of Mutants" and reveals herself to be Madelyne returned to the living somehow.
 Later during a concert of Dazzler's, Scott is surprised at the sight of Madelyne observing him from a distance before losing her amongst the crowd.